Privacy Policy

 7. Data Retention

-PostHog event data is retained per PostHog's default retention policy (currently one year for free-tier projects; subject to change).
+Account information and lesson progress are retained for as long as your account is active.
+PostHog event data is retained per PostHog's retention policy (currently one year on the free tier; subject to change).
 Aggregate Vercel Analytics are retained per Vercel's policies.
 Local-storage values persist on your device until you clear them.
-Architect prompt content is not retained on our servers.
+Architect prompt text is not retained on our servers.

-- You can choose not to use the AI Architect, in which case no prompt data is generated or transmitted.
+- AI Architect.
+You can choose not to use the AI Architect, in which case no prompt data is generated or transmitted to Google.

 11. Changes to This Policy

-We may update this policy as the Service evolves (for example, when account authentication is added, data collection practices will change and this policy will be updated accordingly).
-Material changes will be reflected by updating the "Last updated" date at the top of this page.
+We may update this policy as the Service evolves.
+Material changes (for example, the activation of AI Pro or voluntary-support payments, a new analytics provider, or any change to data retention) will be reflected by updating the "Last updated" date at the top of this page and, where appropriate, by emailing signed-in users.
 Continued use of the Service after an update means you accept the revised policy.

 12. Contact